ThomasMBury/thomasbury.net/content/authors/admin/_index.md

     url: https://www.mcgill.ca/

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested in machine learning and dynamical systems applied to the natural sciences.
+bio: I am interested in the application of mathematics and artificial intelligence to the natural sciences.

 # Interests to show in About widget
 interests:
   - Machine learning
   - Dynamical systems
   - Mathematical modelling
-  - Applications of AI to healthcare
+  - Applications of AI to medicine
   - Open source software

 # Education to show in About widget